timrauck1/313_HW8/README.md

 hw8.cpp- Solves for D using the given equations and matrices utilizing classes, functions, and for loops

-hw8.c- Solves for D using the given equations and matrices utilizing for loops and functions.
+hw8.c- Solves for D using the given equations and matrices only utilizing for loops and functions.

 BUILD INSTRUCTIONS:

 TESTING METHODOLOGY:

+ADDITIONAL INFORMATION: